Futarchy-Polkadot-Hackathon-2023/Things/subsquid-indexer/README.md

 sqd codegen
 sqd migration:generate

-# 5. pick a segment of the kusama chain that you wish to index and edit
+# 5. pick a segment of the kusama chain, eg from https://kusama.subscan.io/event?module=bounties&event=all , that you wish to index and edit
     .setBlockRange({ from: <myStartingBlock> })
 #    in:
      src/processor.ts